-The Forum for Germanic Language Studies (FGLS) is an informal grouping for researchers interested in the linguistics of the Germanic languages in the UK and Ireland.
+The Forum for Germanic Language Studies (FGLS) is a network for researchers and educators interested in the linguistics of the Germanic languages in the UK and Ireland.

 Founded in 1994, the group's purpose is to promote research and teaching in the Germanic languages.